firstcontributions/first-contributions/README.md

 # First Contributions

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.
-It might be a bit tedious but just stick with the process

 _If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_